troclaux/notes/programming_languages.md

+- abstraction: simplification of complex operations by focusing on essential features while hiding unnecessary details

 - primitives: fundamental data types that are not composed of other data types
   - e.g. integers, floating-point numbers, characters, booleans, strings, null or undefined values